chinsonyeh/LilyGo/README.md

 -   Python 3.7+
 -   Windows Operating System
--   `nssm.exe` (The Non-Sucking Service Manager) must be placed in the same directory as `LilyGo.py` and `run_bedrock_server.py`.
+-   `nssm.exe` (The Non-Sucking Service Manager) must be placed in the same directory as `LilyGo.pyw` and `run_bedrock_server.py`.
 You can download it from [nssm.cc](https://nssm.cc/download).

 ## Installation & Usage

 ⚠️ **Important: Initial Setup for Existing Servers**

-If you have existing Bedrock server installations that you want to manage with this tool, it is crucial to prepare your files *before* running `LilyGo.py` extensively or creating symlinks with it.
+If you have existing Bedrock server installations that you want to manage with this tool, it is crucial to prepare your files *before* running `LilyGo.pyw` extensively or creating symlinks with it.

 1.  **Back up your data**: For each of your `bedrock-server-*` directories:
     *   Back up the entire `worlds` sub-directory found within it.